phosphorusbosphorus/toynet-content/README.md

 The same file path in this repository (used by Nginx) will be: `toynet-content/<submodule_type>/<submodule_number/`.
 Files will have different formats depending on the submodule, but typically have a `meta.json` detailing the contents of the submodule as well as whatever text and image files needed to render the contents in `toynet-react`.

+## Unique Identifiers

+Article ID, Quiz ID, Value ID, and Lesson ID are unique across submodules and collectively called Submodule IDs.
+They happen to be sequential per submodule type here for human-readability, but they do not need to be, and will not be.

+Once we will build out a separate data storage to order submodules within modules of a curriculum, these identifiers will be replaced by a randomly generated key.

 ---

 ## Examples